Kitabis Pak (inhalation)

 Do not use Kitabis Pak solution if it looks cloudy or has particles in it.
 Call your pharmacist for new medicine.

 Store Kitabis Pak ampules in the refrigerator between 36 and 46 degrees Fahrenheit (2 and 8 degrees Celsius).

-Store Kitabis Pak capsules in their blister pack at room temperature away, from moisture and heat.
-Remove only one capsule at a time and only when you are ready to use it.
+Store Tobi Podhaler capsules in their original blister pack at room temperature away from moisture and heat.
+Remove a Tobi Podhaler capsule from the blister pack only when you are ready to load it into your inhaler device.

 What happens if I miss a dose?

 Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 6 hours.
 Do not use two doses at one time.